TITLE:Director of the SVC Foundation

 - Serve as Administrator on Duty on a rotating basis. *3%

 - Assumes all other reasonable and professional duties and responsibilities as assigned by the supervisor.

 - Must understand and support the mission of the community college.

-- Must be highly organized and able to coordinate events.
+- Must be able to provide verbal/visual presentations.